hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 modifiers.
 The rider must declare that he is trick riding before moving.
 He must then make an initiative test and if successful may move full distance.
 If he fails he loses control of his mount and must roll immediately on the Whoa Boy!
 Table.
-This skill may not be used with heavy armor because of the agility required.
-In addition, trick riding requires both hands, so the model may not use a shield or missile weapons whilst using the skill.
-Warriors without Ride may not use this skill.
 Combat Riding.
 The rider has trained his mount to use its bulk to trample any unmounted enemy before him.
-A warrior with this skill may make a single additional S4 attack when charging an unmounted opponent.
-In subsequent rounds of combat, or if charged by enemy warriors, the mounted warrior fights as normal.
+The mount of a warrior with this skill gains Impact Hits (1) against Infantry, Swarms, and War Beasts.
 Evade.
 The rider has trained his mount to swerve from side to side in combat, wrong footing his opponent.
 A rider with this skill always strikes first in close combat against dismounted opponents.
 When charged by an opponent, or otherwise fighting an enemy also entitled to strike first, attacks are carried out in order of Initiative.
 If Initiative is equal, the model with greater experience strikes first.
-Warriors without Ride may not use this skill.
 Running Dismount.
 The rider is able to dismount from his mount at speed.
 The rider may ride up to the mount’s normal move distance and then dismount immediately.
 No further movement or